The classification of 2-connected 7-manifolds: Introduction

 \subsection{Organisation}

 The rest of this paper is organised as follows.
-In Section \ref{sec:invariants} we define the invariants used in Theorems \ref{thm:almost_classification} and \ref{thm:classification}.
-In particular, families of refinements, Gauss refinements and the generalised Eells-Kuiper invariant are defined in Sections \ref{subsec:families}, \ref{subsec:gr} and \ref{subsec:eek} respectively.
+In Section \ref{sec:invariants} we define the invariants used in Theorems \ref{thm:a_class} and \ref{thm:class}.
+In particular, families of quadratic refinements, Gauss refinements and the generalised Eells-Kuiper invariant are defined in Sections \ref{ss:families}, \ref{ss:gr} and \ref{ss:eek} respectively.
 In Section \ref{sec:classification} we prove our main classification results and we discuss the connected sum splitting of $2$-connected $7$-manifolds in Theorems \ref{thm:almost_split1} and \ref{thm:split}.
 Section \ref{sec:auto} is an algebraic section in which we analyse the automorphisms of refinements and bases and the action of these automorphisms on Gauss refinements.
-This section contains the proof of Theorem \ref{thm:i_and_r} which follows from the computation of the reactivity of $M$ in Corollary \ref{cor:p2image}.
+This section contains the proof of Theorem \ref{thm:i_and_r}, which follows from the computation of the reactivity of $M$ in Corollary \ref{cor:p2image}.

-In Section \ref{sec:examples} we illustrate our classification of $2$-connected $M$ with examples: we consider the total spaces of $3$-sphere bundles over $S^4$, examples admitting rare metrics and we give a pair of manifolds $M_0$ and $M_1$ which are tangentially homotopy equivalent but not homeomorphic.
-We also we present a refinement of Wilkesn' identification of the set of indecomposable generators for the monoid of almost diffeomorphism classes of $2$-connected $7$-manifolds under the operation of connected sum: see Theorem \ref{thm:indecomposable}.
-In Section \ref{sec:mcg_and_inertia} we investigate the relationship between the inertia groups of $M$ and the mapping class groups of $M$ and prove Theorem \ref{thm:hatP_short}.
+In Section \ref{sec:examples} we illustrate the classification of $2$-connected $M$ with examples and we also present a refinement of Wilkens' identi\-fication of the set of indecomposable generators for the monoid of almost diffeomorphism classes of $2$-connected $7$-manifolds under the operation of connected sum; see Theorem~\ref{thm:indecomposable}.
+In Section \ref{sec:mcg_and_inertia} we investigate the relationship between the inertia groups of $M$ and the mapping class groups of $M$ and prove Theorem~\ref{thm:hatP_short}.

+{\bf Acknowledgements:} We would like to thank Jim Davis, Sebastian Goette, Matthias Kreck and Claude LeBrun for helpful comments and/or discussions.
+We would also like to thank Matthias Kreck for pointing out a mistake in the formulation of Theorem \ref{thm:classification_minimal} in the first version of this paper and for sharing drafts of his paper \cite{kreck18}; in particular the explicit form of the transformation rule in \eqref{eq:TR} is based on \cite[\!(2)]{kreck18}.
+In addition, we thank the referee for their careful comments, which have improved the paper.

-{\bf Acknowledgements:} We would like to thank Sebastian Goette for helpful discussions.
-DC thanks the Mathematics Department at Imperial College for its hospitality and acknowledges support from EPSRC Mathematics Platform grant EP/I019111/1.
+DC thanks the Mathematics Departments at Imperial College and the University of Bath for their hospitality and acknowledges support from EPSRC Mathematics Platform grant EP/I019111/1.
 DC also acknowledges the support of the Leibniz Prize of Wolfgang L\"{u}ck, granted by the Deutsche Forschungsgemeinschaft.
+JN thanks the Simons Foundation for its support under the Simons Collaboration on Special Holonomy in Geometry, Analysis and Physics (grant \#488631, Johannes Nordström).